Area: 83,000 m²

 Press Officer: Dr. Carsten Krebs

 The Volkswagen Phaeton and the Bentley Flying Spur were produced at the Transparent Factory for 14 years up to March 2016.
 Modifications to the plant for flexible production of various models have now been completed.
-Since April 2017, the new e-Golf, with a range of 300 km in the new European Driving Cycle (NEDC), has been assembled at the Dresden plant.
-In 2017, 5,350 units were produced in single-shift operation. from March 2018, the daily production figure is to be gradually increased from 36 to 72 e-Golf – the cars will then be assembled in two shifts (6 a.m. to 10 p.m.) .
+Since April 2017, the new e-Golf with a range of 231km in the "Worldwide harmonized Light vehicles Test Procedure" (WLTP), has been assembled at the Dresden plant.
+In 2018, 13.735 units were produced in single-shift operation.
+From March 2018, the daily production figure is to be gradually increased from 36 to 72 e-Golf – the cars will then be assembled in two shifts (6 a.m. to 10 p.m.) .

 Visitors' forum and service